Occupational Therapy (Children and Young People)

 For first time referrals into the service, a completed referral form is required.
 This can be completed by any professional involved with the child or young person.
 For example, school, GP or other health professional.

-Once a request has been received by the team a therapist will consider whether your child meets the service criteria (see ‘who is the service for’).
-Our administration team will then write to you to tell you of the decision and next steps.
+Once a request has been received by the team, a therapist will consider whether the referral meets the service criteria (See ‘Who is the service for’).
+Our administration team will then contact you to give an update of the decision and next steps.

 The service works to an episodes of care model, where needs are identified; advice and therapy given and the referral closed.

-Where a child or young person has been seen in the service in the past two years, (and their episode of care has been closed), parents and carers can make a direct referral into the service if needed by telephone, email or letter/referral.
+Where a child or young person has been seen in the service in the past two years, (and their episode of care has been closed), parents and carers can make a direct referral into the service’s Advice Clinic if needed, by telephone, email or letter/referral.

 Some children with on-going physical needs will remain open on our caseload and this is likely where children have a complex physical disability and require specialist equipment at their education setting.